Rakuten-Advertising-Developers/RakutenAdvertisingAttribution-iOS-SDK/guides/KeyPreparationGuide.md

 ## Key Preparation Guide
 We strongly not recommend keep your key as a file or as static sting in the project because of security reasons.
-You feel free to use your own approach.
-As part of `RADAttribution` SDK provided `Obfuscator` struct, which gives ability obfuscate key.
+Feel free to use your own secure approach if you want.
+Anyway as part of `RADAttribution` SDK provided `Obfuscator` struct, which gives ability obfuscate key.
+Follow to instructions bellow

 1. Initialize `Obfuscator` struct instance passing some `salt` parameter (you can choose any string, actually)
 ```swift
 let obfuscator = Obfuscator(with: Bundle.main.bundleIdentifier!)